 The AGM was held at the October meeting.
 The President Elizabeth Booth thanked members and committee for all their help throughout the year.
 The Secretary’s report had been circulated earlier and Janet Huck gave an account of the finances.
-Sandra Wormington stood down from her position and we welcomed two new members onto the committee, Jane Stockdale and Mary James.
+We welcomed Elise Wright onto the committee.
 Light refreshments provided by the committee were served at the end of the evening.

 We had a very inspiring, interesting and entertaining evening, in November when John Walker, deputy manager of North West Blood Bikes Lancs and Lakes, came to talk about the work of his organisation.
 John is a keen motor cyclist and is part of a team of other riders and volunteer organisers who are committed to providing a completely free out of hours emergency service for the N.H.S., by transporting samples and supplies between Hospitals and Blood Banks.
 Everyone gives generously of their time and although North West Blood Bikes has 14 bikes which are owned, maintained and fuelled through fund raising and sponsorship, depending on demand, riders often use their own machines and fuel without any reimbursement.

 Dec 13th Farming and Family Life John Dawson

 Sue Dewhirst ( Press Secretary )